mkorthof/bomgar/README.md

 Place in same dir as binary to generate logs in /tmp

 ## scripts
-Automated Jump Client installation and removal for headless Linux clients Tested on Ubuntu (14.04, 16.04) and CentOS 7, should also work on Debian/RH.
+Automated Jump Client installation and removal for headless Linux clients<br>
+Tested on Ubuntu (14.04, 16.04) and CentOS 7, should also work on Debian/RH.

 #### bomjc.sh
-Installs jumpclient binary to /opt/bomgar
+Installs jumpclient binary to /opt/bomgar<br>
 User and path can be configured with vars in script

 * adds user + runs as user "bomgar"